SSHRC Banting Post-doctoral Fellow — Faculty of Education, Ontario Tech University, Oshawa, Canada 2012-2014

 Joseph, J. (2010).
 Cultural transformation of capoeira: Brazilian, Canadian and Caribbean interpretations.
 In G. Yovanovich & A. Huras (Eds.), Latin American identities after 1980 (pp. 197-216).
 Waterloo, ON: Wilfred Laurier University Press.

-SSHRC New Frontiers in Research Fund “Reimagining Inclusion from the Margins: Transforming Sport Access and Equity.”
-With Canadian Paralympic Committee and Sport for Life, Co-Principal Investigator with in alphabetical order: William Bridel, Andrea Carey, Lindsay Eales, Laura Hall, Evelyn Hamdon, Bethan Kingsley, Tricia McGuire-Adams, Karen O’Neil, Danielle Peers
+$249,000 SSHRC New Frontiers in Research Fund “Reimagining Inclusion from the Margins: Transforming Sport Access and Equity.”
+With Canadian Paralympic Committee and Sport for Life, Collaborator with, in alphabetical order: William Bridel, Andrea Carey, Lindsay Eales, Laura Hall, Evelyn Hamdon, Bethan Kingsley, Tricia McGuire-Adams, Karen O’Neil, Danielle Peers

 2019 Award of Excellence, Emerging Leader, University of Toronto